 Medicine is constantly evolving and, as such, SIR educational content should not be considered a substitute for traditional medical or professional advice.
 Patient care is often situationally dependent, and learners should seek advice on the treatment and performance of procedures based on their local practice.
 Learners should always check product instructions and clinical procedural recommendations to make sure they have the most up-to-date information.
 SIR make no representations or warranties as to the accuracy or efficacy of the devices, procedures or educational material presented herein.

 The Society of Interventional Radiology (SIR) is dedicated to providing balance, independence, objectivity and scientific rigor in all continuing medical education (CME) activities.
-The desired outcome is to conduct CME activities that are free of the appearance of or actual conflicts of interest (COI) and the introduction/demonstration of bias in favor or against a commercial product, service, or device in return for known or unknown personal and professional gain.
+The desired outcome is to conduct CME activities that are free of the appearance of or actual bias in favor or against a commercial product, service, or device in return for known or unknown personal and professional gain.

 All of SIR's CME activities will adhere to the Accreditation Council for Continuing Medical Education (ACCME).
 Further information about the ACCME may be found on their website.

-To meet ACCME standards, financial disclosures are collected by all those in charge of CME content, including presenters, planning committee members and content reviewers.
-Prior to the presentation of content, financial disclosures are reviewed and if any conflict of interest is identified there are mitigation processes in place and those results are provided to the learner.
+To meet ACCME standards, financial relationshipos are collected by all those in charge of CME content, including presenters, planning committee members and content reviewers.
+Prior to the presentation of content, financial relationships are reviewed and if any relevant financial relationship is identified there are mitigation processes in place.

-If you would like additional information on SIR's COI process or any education content, please email Elizabeth Nicholson, Director of Education at firstname.lastname@example.org.
+If you would like additional information on SIR's education process or any education content, please email Elizabeth Nicholson, Director of Education at email@example.com.